zulux07437/LAKMS/README.md

 Attention: When you activate, The current activation status will be uninstalled.<br>
 (The version used for the screenshot has a few bugs, so Unload the DLL is failing.)<br>
 ![LAKMS-Activate](https://github.com/zulux07437/LAKMS/blob/main/LAKMS-Image/LAKMS-Activate.png)<br>

+## Important
+This program is used for experimental purposes and has no illegal purpose.<br>
+When using this program, please use it at your own risk.<br>
+Do not use it on a regular computer or an important computer.
+Use it for debugging purposes.